View Dryer Replacement Parts Category

 This ignitor is used to heat up and ignite the gas into flame inside the burner for heat in a gas dryer.
-This igniter comes with a wire harness connection and metal mounting bracket.
+This genuine OEM igniter comes with a wire harness connection and metal mounting bracket.
 The most common symptoms that the ignitor has failed are, the clothes dryer will not heat, the gas will not light, clothes are not getting dry.
-Note: This is a fragile part and can break very easily, please handle with care while installing it on your dryer.
+Note: This is a fragile part and can be broken very easily, please handle with care while installing it on your dryer.

 Part Number – 341241